Myster-Ts-RPGs/Thellade-World/01 Campaign/02 Factions/03 Organization/03a Public Factions/The Order of the Ember Blades.md

 ## Overview
 ### Description
 > [[01 Campaign/02 Factions/03 Organization/03a Public Factions/The Order of the Ember Blades|The Order of the Ember Blades]] is an elite martial-arcane order dedicated to safeguarding Kanda from planar incursions, abyssal corruption, and internal cultic threats.
 Forged from the recognition that steel alone could not face the dangers beyond the barrier, their knights blend sword mastery with tightly honed battle-magic.
-Their home fortress, [[The Citadel of Flame]] in [[Mangagoy]], trains warriors whose blades can cut spirit and spell alike.
+Their home fortress, [[The Citadel of Flame]] in [[OneNote/Crossroads2025/Project 1 Archive/MangagoyNotes]], trains warriors whose blades can cut spirit and spell alike.

 ### Oaths
 > "When steel falters, flame endures.
 When barriers fall, we rise."